 How to set up and end a video meeting with learners

-3. When a Meet is set up within a Classroom by adding it to the settings, there will be a link generated and it can be displayed on the Classroom stream.
+3. When a Meet is set up within a Classroom by adding it to the settings, there will be a Meet link generated and it can be displayed on the Classroom stream.

 10. If staff members decide to record Meets, they should ensure that they have all attendees permission to do so.
 Further to this, they should be aware that, if a learner is sharing video, then they would appear on the recording depending on the view selected by the staff member doing the recording.
-The sharing of recorded videos should be discussed with local security and safeguarding officers.
+The recording and sharing of videos should be discussed with local security and safeguarding officers.